-Unlike in the times of our ancestors, it’s almost impossible to die an early death due to famine, an epidemic or a natural disaster.
+Unlike in the times of our ancestors, it’s almost impossible to die an early death due to famine, an epidemic, or a natural disaster.
 We don’t need to worry about whether we will be able to eat dinner or not.
-Average life expectancy has gone up to almost 90 years.
+The average life expectancy has gone up to almost 90 years.

 Most of us don’t bother to test our limits.
 We became too comfortable.

 Self-improvement is a rebellion against mediocrity.
 It’s rejecting to settle for an average existence.

 Standing up to the challenges of life is not easy.
 That’s why most men settle for an average, miserable existence.

 Constantly improving yourself and overcoming the challenges of life will build character and mental strength.

 It’s a cliché that you miss all the shots you didn’t take yet it’s a fact.
 Take the shots whether you miss them or not.
 The more you improve yourself, the fewer shots you will miss.
 There’s no other way to push your limits.
 Only then you will see what you are made of.

 6) There’s always room for self-improvement